nib-styles/v2-buttons/README.md

 </button>
 ```

-See the pattern library or [example/example.html](example/example.html) for more examples.
+See the pattern library or [example/example.html](example/example.html) a complete list of classes.

 ## Mixins